Gravina Island Bridge: Background

 According to USA Today, the bridge was to have been nearly as long as the Golden Gate Bridge, which is 1.7 mi long, and "higher than the Brooklyn Bridge".
-The bridge would cross the Tongass Narrows, part of Alaska's Inside Passage, so the bridge was designed to be tall enough to accommodate ship traffic, including the Alaska Marine Highway and the cruise ships that frequent Alaskan waters during the summer.

 Ketchikan's airport is the second largest in Southeast Alaska, after Juneau International Airport, and handled over 200,000 passengers a year or 550 per day, while the ferry shuttled 350,000 people in the same time period (As of December 2006).